Heart And Circulatory System (Part-II)

 Total Questions: 33

-11. Iron is present in haemoglobin in the form of [S.S.C.
+11. Iron is present in hemoglobin in the form of _____ .
+[S.S.C.
 Online MTS (T-I) 20.09.2017 (Shift-II)]

 Correct Answer: (c) Ferrous ions only

-12. Anaemia is related to _______ [S.S.C.
+12. Anaemia is related to _____ .
+[S.S.C.
 Online MTS (T-I) 9.01.2017 (Shift-I)]

 Correct Answer: (c) Iron deficiency